How Many Civil War Battles Were There?

 Almost every single day during the Civil War there was a battle or small skirmish somewhere in the country.
 The Civil War was the most violent time in American history which led to the deaths of 750,000 Americans.

-If you want to get a better idea of the sheer scale of the fighting that took place during the Civil War a great resource is the Battles of the Civil War Wall Map
+If you want to get a better idea of the sheer scale of the fighting that took place during the Civil War a great resource is the National Geographic: Battles of the Civil War Wall Map

-Below are detailed descriptions of the most famous Civil War battles during the war.
+Below are detailed descriptions of the most well-known Civil War battles during the war.
 These are the battles you often hear and read about.
 The results of these battles determined which side was going to win and which side was going to lose the war.

 To learn more about these famous battlefields take a look at The Civil War Battlefield Guide

 Below is a list of the more famous battles.
 Also a Civil War timeline with every state in which there was a battle in the order in which they occurred, from Alabama to West Virginia.
-Pick a state and see information about the battles that took place there.